Congress Confronts New Virus Crisis Rescue as Pandemic Grows

 As McConnell prepares to roll out his $1 trillion-plus proposal, he acknowledges it will not have full support.
 Already the White House is suggesting changes, Republicans are divided and broader disagreements with Democrats could derail the whole effort.

-She said recently she finds herself yearning for an earlier era of Republicans in the White House, saying that despite differences, even with President Richard Nixon, who resigned facing impeachment, “At least we had a shared commitment to the governance of our country.”
+She said recently she finds herself yearning for an earlier era of Republicansin the White House, saying tha despite differences, even with President Richard Nixon, who resigned facing impeachment, “At least we had a shared commitment to the governance of our country.”

 “Time is running out,” Pelosi said.